 Boater’s Grill has fresh-caught seafood with a Latin flair.
 Try the lobster asopado, stone crab, and tostones with shrimp.
 They also have amazing drinks and wine.

-Novecento is an Argentinian restaurant and has incredible plates with large portions.
-Make sure to order the beef tenderloin, croquetas, or the salmon rosado.
+Novecento is an Argentinian restaurant that has incredible plates with large portions.
+Make sure to order the beef tenderloin, croquetas, or salmon rosado.
 They also have ample vegetarian options and an extensive wine list.

 Florida National Monuments & Memorials

 Florida is home to some beautiful national monuments and memorials.

 - Fort Caroline National Memorial was the first site of contact between American Indians and the Spanish settlers.
 It’s located near Jacksonville, a large city in Florida on the east coast, close to all the best beaches.
 At Fort Caroline, you can go hiking, see cannon firings, and visit historical exhibits.